KrisZivojevic/company-manager/README.md

 Styling was done using the CSS modules.

+### Additional Functionalities

+- Company info view includes the number of tasks and employees.
+- Company view also displays the top 5 employees with largest number of tasks.

 ## Setup and Installation

 To install dependencies in the project run `npm install`.